Nitaki-dev/Doom-remake/README.md

 # Doom remake
-Trying to remake doom in C++ using openGL
+Trying to remake doom in C using openGL

 Controls:
 W